desktop-commander/main-web/root/README.md

 ## 🚀 Deployment

-### Automated Deployment
+### Deployment

-Changes pushed to the `main` branch are automatically deployed via Lovable's hosting platform.
+Changes pushed to the `main` branch can be deployed to your hosting provider of choice.

 ### Manual Deployment